chaman-khan/chaman-khan/README.md

 # Hey there, I'm Chaman 👋

 Welcome to my GitHub profile!
 I'm a passionate React Native developer who loves diving deep into the world of JavaScript.
-When I'm not coding, you'll often find me exploring new ideas with new designs of applications ever. 📲🈸🚀
+When I'm not coding, you'll often find me exploring new ideas with new designs of applications ever.. 📲🈸🚀

 ## 🚀 About Me